 In most cases you never need to drill through an internal wall.
 If it is a partition wall the chances are it is a stud wall.
 In other words a wooden frame covered with plasterboard.
 Rather than drill through that, it is better to find the wooden studs behind the plasterboard, and nail or screw into those.

 So if you were hanging a picture or a mirror, it would be easier to screw a couple of screws into the wooden studs.
-Have a look at the video below and you will see how to do that.

 Internal Load Bearing Wall

 Most load bearing internal walls will be block or brick, so the drilling method should be the same as if you were drilling through an external wall.

 So Why Am I Telling You All of This?

 Well unless you know what you are drilling into around the home, it is hard to know exactly what to do.
 Hidden behind many of these walls are electrical cables and water pipes.
 Hit one of those and you have a whole load of trouble on your hands.